 ## What Is “Data Table 1 Mass of the Water” Really?

-- Finding the formula of a hydrate: You heat a hydrated salt to drive off the water. - Distillation: You collect condensed liquid.
-The “mass of the water” is the difference between the mass of the hydrated salt and the anhydrous salt that remains.
+- Finding the formula of a hydrate: You heat a hydrated salt to drive off the water.
+The “mass of the water” (if you’re separating water from something else) is simply the mass of the liquid you collected in your receiving flask.

 ### The Water Isn’t Always “Just Water”